-Moreover, as detailed above, existing studies have shown how entrepreneurs can signal unobservable firm quality via prominent broad members, or prominent exchange partners, to facilitate resource attraction (Certo, 2003; Stuart et al., 1999).
-An important question that remains, however, is how entrepreneurs of very early-stage firms can assemble the resources needed to attract managerial talent, affiliate with prominent others, or stack their boards with industry leaders in the first place (e.g., Shane, 2003) so as to then signal their unobservable quality.
+Moreover, as detailed before, existing studies have shown how entrepreneurs can signal unobservable firm quality with prominent broad members, or prominent exchange partners to facilitate resource attraction (Certo, 2003; Stuart et al., 1999).
+An important question that remains, however, is how entrepreneurs of very early-stage firms can assemble the resources needed to attract managerial talent, affiliate with prominent others or stack their boards with industry leaders in the first place (e.g., Shane, 2003) to then signal their unobservable quality.
 Moreover, many early-stage firms do not have formal boards (Uhlaner et al., 2007).
 Given these factors, the equity crowdfunding context provides an ideal setting in which to examine these important issues.

-There is some evidence that equity crowdinvestors also rely on "cheap talk," or nonbinding, nonverifiable and costless claims made by entrepreneurs (Farrell & Rabin, 1996).
-Specifically, Ahlers et al. (2015) showed that claims by entrepreneurs regarding an expected initial public offering (IPO) exit (as per 48% of entrepreneurs in their sample) increase the odds of a successful equity crowdfunding campaign.
+There is some evidence that equity crowdinvestors also rely on 'cheap talk' or non-binding, non-verifiable and costless claims made by entrepreneurs (Farrell and Rabin, 1996).
+Specifically, Ahlers et al. (2015) show that claims by entrepreneurs that they envisage an IPO exit (48% of entrepreneurs in their sample do) increase the odds of a successful equity crowdfunding campaign.
 This finding suggests that equity crowdinvestors rely not only on credible signals but also on other types of communication.
 Thus, there is a possibility that equity crowdinvestors react to communications that do not represent the facts, which may foster adverse selection problems.
-This evidence provides opportunities for further research that examines how entrepreneurs combine costly signaling and other forms of communication, why investors would rely on cheap talk, and when different types of credible signals or other types of communications become more impactful for subsequent resource attraction and firm success.
+This evidence provides opportunities for further research that examines how entrepreneurs combine costly signaling and other forms of communication, why the investors would rely on cheap talk, and when different types of credible signals or other types of communications become more impactful for subsequent resource attraction and firm success.

-Finally, just like equity crowdfunding studies have focused on possible signaling by entrepreneurs around the time of the equity crowdfunding campaign (e.g., Ahlers et al., 2015), entrepreneurial finance scholars have generally investigated signaling around specific events, including venture capital fundraising or an IPO (e.g., Certo, 2003; Colombo et al., 2019; Ko & McKelvie, 2018).
-However, more substantive actions that relate to firm professionalization with which entrepreneurs signaled to raise early funds, such as setting up a formal board of directors, may have a more longstanding impact on firm behavior and success.
-Moreover, high-quality entrepreneurs may have incentives to engage in signaling over time to reduce crowdinvestors' moral hazard concerns (Table 1), and low-quality entrepreneurs can also (deliberately or not) provide signals that reveal their true nature (Arthurs & Busenitz, 2003).
-For instance, by providing timely and accurate information, highquality entrepreneurs can signal their trustworthiness.
+Finally, just like equity crowdfunding studies have focused on possible signaling by entrepreneurs around the time of the equity crowdfunding campaign (e.g., Ahlers et al., 2015), entrepreneurial finance scholars have generally investigated signaling around specific events, including VC fundraising or an IPO (e.g., Certo, 2003; Colombo et al., 2019; Ko and McKelvie, 2018).
+However, more substantive actions that relate to firm professionalization with which entrepreneurs signaled to raise early funds, such as setting up a formal board of directors, may have a more long-standing impact on firm behavior and success.
+Moreover, high-quality entrepreneurs may have incentives to engage in signaling across time in order to reduce crowdinvestors' moral hazard concerns (Table 1) and low-quality entrepreneurs can also (deliberately or not) provide signals that reveal their true nature (Arthurs and Busenitz, 2003).
+For instance, by providing timely and accurate information, high-quality entrepreneurs can signal their trustworthiness.
 By doing so, entrepreneurs can also reduce the need for formal governance mechanisms.
-However, the question remains as to how equity crowdinvestors can take corrective actions and reduce moral hazard when they receive signals of low quality or inappropriate entrepreneurial behavior after the investment has taken place, given that crowdinvestors obtain shares that are illiquid and cannot be easily traded.
+However, the question remains how equity crowdinvestors can take corrective actions and reduce moral hazard when they receive signals of low-quality or inappropriate entrepreneurial behavior after the investment has taken place, given that crowdinvestors obtain shares that are illiquid and cannot be easily traded.

-Overall, our preceding discussion suggests that when crowds are wise, entrepreneurial signaling could be an effective internal and informal governance mechanism that could limit adverse selection, although empirical evidence in this regard is lacking.
-We also highlight that signaling and related substantive entrepreneurial actions could reduce moral hazard issues but may also be insufficient by themselves (and need to be combined with other governance mechanisms) to completely remove these issues in equity crowdfunding markets.
+Overall, our preceding discussion suggests that when crowds are wise, entrepreneurial signaling could be an effective internal and informal governance mechanism that could limit adverse selection, although empirical evidence is lacking.
+We also highlight that signaling and related substantive entrepreneurial actions could reduce moral hazard issues but may also be insufficient by themselves (and will need to be combined with other governance mechanisms) to completely remove these issues in equity crowdfunding markets.